 Familiarise yourself with diamond quality basics, but don’t get too hung up on the jargon – a trustworthy jeweller will help you find the best diamond grade for your budget.
 Want to learn more?
 Read our 5 Most Asked Diamond Questions.

 Small budget?
-Buy a cluster ring!
+Opt for a cluster ring

 It’s vital that your wedding ring sits comfortably next to your engagement ring.

-How to combinevintage styles
+How to combinevintage styles:

 4. Some solutions to engagement rings that don’t fit together with a wedding band